antonkarl/iceParsingPipeline/README.md

 The two pipelines and the Berkeley neural parser are licensed under the MIT license while the Berkeley parser is licensed under GPLv2.

+### Setting up the pipeline

+The pipeline requires both Python 3.6>= and Java.
+Once both programs have been installed, the rest of the dependencies can be installed.
+Run ```./setup.sh``` to install all necessary dependencies.
+All dependencies are listed below.

 ### Using the neural pipeline

 Download the parsing model from [here](https://notendur.hi.is/~antoni/ltdata/_dev=84.91.pt) (2.2 GB) and save under the [/tools/neuralParser/](https://github.com/antonkarl/iceParsingPipeline/tree/master/tools/neuralParser) directory.
 Make sure not to change the name of the model.
 Run the command: